-At the local level, ACLU-WA Drug Policy Reform Project staff helped design the "Clean Dreams" pilot project.
+At the local level, ACLU-WA Drug Policy Reform Project staff helped design the "Clean Dreams" pilot project in Seattle's Rainier Beach community.
 Clean Dreams promotes public safety by providing social services to at-risk and drug-involved young adults, as an alternative to arrest and prosecution.
 At the state level, the Washington Legislature in 2007 enacted ACLU-supported legislation (SB 5533) that provides alternatives to prosecuting mentally ill people suspected of committing a criminal offense.